MithraArch/arch-installation/INSTALL-README.md

 # Arch Installation

-Hi! future Mithra!
 Follow this guide to perfectly install Arch linux onto your system.
 Read the instructions carefully and don't miss the Flagged ones!
 Enjoy Arching! :P

 ## Files Required